How to demonstrate the core competencies UBS looks for in graduates

 In the financial services market, banks compete by being innovative.
 New ideas, having the courage to go against the grain and trying things out are essential to help the bank not only move with the times but get ahead of them.

 If you’ve done anything innovative – such as setting up a finance society while at university – your application form is a great place to discuss it.
-You could include it in the extracurricular section.
+You could include it in the extracurricular section, which states: 'Please provide details relating to your hobbies, activities and interests.
+Also include any additional information you think is relevant to your application, including positions of responsibility, membership of any student or other organizations, travel experience or scholarships'.
 Or mention such accomplishments at interview, when asked a question along the lines of ‘What makes you stand out from other applicants?’ or ‘Why do you think you will fit in at this bank?’.

 Alternatively, use your experiences to explain why you chose UBS as an employer.
 UBS’ response to China’s economic growth and the subsequent business opportunity was to launch a wholly-owned subsidiary incorporated in the country.
 Perhaps this innovative way of thinking appeals to you.